pinnacle-framework/Pinnacle/docs/content/tutorials/intro.md

 # Tutorials

-In this section we guide newcomers through the most basic usage pattersn in `pinnacle`.
+In this section we guide newcomers through the most basic usage pattern in `pinnacle`.

 For more detailed, flexible and realistic use-cases, refer to the [use-cases section](/use_cases).